 Espresso Café & Sushi bar at 7814 Castor Avenue near Rhawnhurst features an eclectic menu and is listed as serving Kosher food.
-While a great place to get a coffee, people love the food there for breakfast and lunch where they frequently serve up everything from pastries and omelettes, to soups, Israeli-inspired sandwiches and sushi rolls.
+While a great place to get a coffee, people love the food there for breakfast and lunch where they frequently serve up everything from pastries and omelets, to soups, Israeli-inspired sandwiches, and sushi rolls.

 2. Cozy and Homey